mrigankvashist/100-Days-of-Java/README.md

 # Day 62
 - ### Two Sum Problem- optimised
 Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.

+- ### Running Sum of 1d Array
+Given an array nums.
+We define a running sum of an array as runningSum[i] = sum(nums[0]…nums[i]).
+Return the running sum of nums.

+- ### 4 Sum | Find Quads that add up to a target value Given an array of N integers, your task is to find unique quads that add up to give a target value.
+In short, you need to return an array of all the unique quadruplets [arr[a], arr[b], arr[c], arr[d]] such that their sum is equal to a given target.